ArcticEcho/DRG-BP-Mod-Manager/README.md

 If you're embedding your UI, you may find the `OnUIOpened` and `OnUIClosed` events helpful for carrying out additional tasks (for example, initialising slider values when the UI opens, or saving data when the UI closes).

-Check out the [wiki](https://github.com/ArcticEcho/DRG-Mod-Loader/wiki) for more info.
 If you still need help feel free to submit an issue.